-- Front, side and rear elevations exposed to active public spaces including parks, open spaces, wood lots, and storm water management facilities, should be highly articulated.
-A combination of fenestration, bay windows, material changes and dormers may be used to achieve this objective. - Front elevations, and where possible side elevations, facing parks and open spaces should incorporate a porch/amenity to visually address these features. - The location of porches, windows and entry doors facing parks and parkettes will provide opportunities for overview and safety. - Side and rear elevations should adopt a similar design and employ materials that are consistent with those used on front elevations. - Architectural detailing on the front elevation shall continue from front to side elevations, where visible to the public (i.e. staggered lot configurations exposing side walls).
+- Front, side and rear elevations exposed to active public spaces including parks, open spaces, wood lots, and SWM facilities, should be highly articulated.
+A combination of ample fenestration, bay windows, dormers and material changes may be used to achieve this objective. - Elevations facing/flanking parks and open spaces should have a living space related to them and/or porches/amenities to visually address and further animate these community features, while providing a sense of safety and overview. - The location of windows as well as porches and entry doors facing parks and parkettes is strongly encouraged to provide opportunities for overview and safety. - Side and rear elevations should generally reflect the design of the front elevation, including employing consistent materials and architectural details.

-Wrap-around windows, side main entrances and articulated designs are used to address corner conditions prepared by The Planning Partnership February 2022
+Wrap-around windows, side main entrances and articulated designs are used to address corner conditions

-- Projecting porches are encouraged to emphasize the entrance as well as to mitigate the visual presence of the garage. - Driveways of units adjacent to parks/open space should be located on the opposite side, furthest away from the public space. - Window openings on elevations facing public space should be maximized to provide a sense of overview and safety. - All units/buildings facing a public open space should have a living space and/or porches/ amenities to provide a sense of safety and overview.
+- Architectural detailing on the front elevation shall continue from front to side elevations, where visible to the public (i.e. staggered lot configurations exposing side walls). - Projecting porches are encouraged to emphasize the entrance as well as to mitigate the visual presence of the garage. - Driveways and garages of units adjacent to parks/open space should be located on the opposite side, furthest away from the public space. - Window openings on elevations facing public space should be maximized to provide a sense of overview and safety.